scvalex/ltc/docs/interim.md

 that the plugable architecture described in Section \ref{sec:plugable}
 makes writing adapters a simple order of business.

+Although, key-value store APIs are much less featureful than the SQL APIs exposed by relational databases, we note that a recent trend has been to use the latter strictly as the former.
+For example,
+\citet{Hof10} mentions how \href{http://www.reddit.com}{Reddit}, a
+site with 270 million page views per month, achieves its performance by using MySQL as a key-value store.

 ## ecAP

 LTc is a distributed data store and one of the ways to characterize it